 Because of their research findings and advocacy, PODER's YSJ received a proclamation Certificate of Congratulations in July of 2003 for their work to improve the Austin Parks and Recreation Department's summer programs.
-As a result of PODER's YSJ's recommendations, the Austin Parks and Recreation Department hired equal gender staff Park Directors.
+As a result of PODER's Young Scholar for Justice's recommendations, the Austin Parks and Recreation Department hired equal gender staff Park Directors.